DanSop/DanSop.github.io/about.md

 # About Me

-Mainly work in embedded firmware/hardware engineering with an emphasis on low level and mathematical applications.
+I mainly work in embedded firmware/hardware engineering with an emphasis on low level and mathematical applications.

 ## Various Future Topics

 - Ins and outs of low level devices
+- DSP & Signal processing

 ## Contact